 There’s a pill that, when taken once a day, can prevent HIV infection.
 It's called pre-exposure prophylaxis (PrEP) and at the moment it's prohibitively expensive.
 In 2016, for example, one year’s supply could cost as much as $10,000.

 That’s about to change.

-PrEP will soon be subsidised by the Australian Government through the Pharmaceutical Benefits Scheme (PBS) and should cost around $40 per month, or $480 per year.
+From 1 April 2018, PrEP will be subsidised by the Australian Government through the Pharmaceutical Benefits Scheme (PBS), Health Minister Greg Hunt has announced.

 The drug may be prescribed for people who are at high risk of getting HIV, such as:

 - a man who has anal sex with other men and does not always use a condom

 - a woman, with a heterosexual partner who has HIV, who wants to get pregnant